Key Quote

 Technique 2 — FORESHADOWING / DRAMATIC IRONY

-The warning creates dramatic irony: the audience, knowing history, understands the warning's accuracy while Caesar dismisses it.
+The warning creates dramatic ironydramatic irony — When the audience understands more about events than the characters: the audience, knowing history, understands the warning's accuracy while Caesar dismisses it.
 Every scene between this warning and the assassination is shadowed by the audience's foreknowledge, transforming political manoeuvring into tragic inevitability.
 Shakespeare uses historical knowledge as a dramatic tool — the audience becomes the Soothsayer, seeing clearly what the characters cannot.

 Caesar dismisses the Soothsayer as a 'dreamer' — a word that associates prophecy with irrelevance.
-This dramatic misjudgement (a failure to correctly assess a situation) becomes Caesar's defining flaw: he cannot distinguish genuine warning from background noise because his pride filters out unwelcome truths.
+This dramatic misjudgementdramatic misjudgement — A character's failure to correctly assess a critical situation becomes Caesar's defining flaw: he cannot distinguish genuine warning from background noise because his pride filters out unwelcome truths.

 Key Words